gruntjs/grunt-contrib-watch/docs/watch-options.md

 Set to `true` or set `livereload: 1337` to a port number to enable live reloading.
 Default and recommended port is `35729`.

 If enabled a live reload server will be started with the watch task per target.
-Then after the indicated tasks have ran, the live reload server will be triggered with the modified files.
+Then after the indicated tasks have run, the live reload server will be triggered with the modified files.

 Example:
 ```js